master117/MagicMirror-FootballLeagues/README.md

 # MagicMirror-FootballLeagues
-This is Magic [Mirror Module](https://github.com/MichMich/MagicMirror) losely based on [MMM-SoccerLiveScore](https://github.com/LukeSkywalker92/MMM-SoccerLiveScore).
+This [Magic Mirror Module](https://github.com/MichMich/MagicMirror) is losely based on [MMM-SoccerLiveScore](https://github.com/LukeSkywalker92/MMM-SoccerLiveScore).
 The code is cleaner, commented and uses an open and documented API.
 Logos are currently not yet implemented, since I haven't found a documented api.

 ## Preview
 League Table